Tiberiu33/Proiect-final-puscas-tiberiu-jira/Manual_Testing_Project_For__JIRA-Puscas Tiberiu.md

 #### 1.1.2 Entry Criteria Defined
 - Functional specifications are complete and approved.
-- Test environment is set up and accessible.
-- Test data is prepared.
 - Necessary tools (Jira, Zephyr Squad) are configured.
 - All dependencies are resolved.